Get all your news in one place.

 Obergurgl, Austria

 Obergurgl is a popular choice for families, with its walking trails allowing older generations – and parents with babies – to join skiers on its wide, uncrowded, snowsure slopes.
-A new cultural centre, Gurgl Carat, promises exhibitions and concerts, while a 10-minute gondola ride takes you to the pistes of Hochgurgl and the newly rebuilt motorcycle museum there.
+A cultural centre, Gurgl Carat, promises exhibitions and concerts, while a 10-minute gondola ride takes you to the pistes of Hochgurgl and the rebuilt motorcycle museum there.
 The resort of Solden, included in the ski pass, is 20 minutes by bus down the valley.
 The village is less quaint than Obergurgl, but its big network of slopes rise even higher – to the Tiefenbach and Rettenbach glaciers at 3,340m – and you can visit the Bond museum, 007 Elements, where scenes from Spectre were filmed.

 Murren, Switzerland

 Also popular with winter walkers – and Bond fans of a different vintage – is Murren, a charming, car-free, clifftop village.
 A new train service from Zurich airport has cut the transfer time by an hour, and here skiers and non-skiers can visit the revolving Piz Gloria restaurant – the setting for 1969’s On Her Majesty’s Secret Service – as well as lap up Murren’s sunny, high-altitude slopes.
 The rest of the Jungfrau region – Wengen and Grindelwald – is accessible by trains that also serve as ski lifts (with the advantage that they run all evening).
-Just don’t go to Murren after 4 May – unless you are prepared to go down on one knee.
-That is when the resort’s highest runs are reserved for its Telemark Only festival.

 Niseko, Japan

-Try Niseko for a different cultural experience
+Try Niseko for a different cultural experience (JNTO)

 Tignes, France

-With an underground funicular railway that leads to the glacier, Tignes is well placed for spring skiing whatever the weather – and it’s important to remember that in these high-altitude resorts it’s often strong winds, rather than lack of snow, that limits the skiing.
+With an underground funicular railway that leads to the glacier, Tignes is well placed for spring skiing whatever the weather – and it’s important to remember that in these high-altitude resorts, it’s often strong winds, rather than lack of snow that limits the skiing.
 A must in Tignes is skiing up to the Aiguille Percee, the peak with the natural hole running straight through it.
 And, if conditions permit, you can ski down through the trees to Les Boisses.
 The Tignes lift pass gives you access to its more expensive neighbour, Val d’Isere, too, so you can pop over to Val to explore the off-piste but avalanche-secure Vallee Perdue – a gorge that’s popular with children who are confident skiers – or party at the much-vaunted Folie Douce, the apres-ski venue above La Daille.

 The Arlberg valley, Austria

-Lech is a pretty village in the Arlberg Valley
+Lech is a pretty village in the Arlberg Valley (Getty/iStock)

 The Arlberg valley stretches all the way from St Anton, via Lech, to Warth on the German border, and Schrocken.
 While experts are drawn to St Anton’s perilous off-piste descents from the Valluga peak, for most of us it makes more sense to stay in the middle of this giant area.
 Lech is pricey, so you can try Stuben, a little village clustered around an onion-domed church, or Zurs.
-It’s not the highest of ski areas, and the season closes earlier than most others listed here – on 23 April – but generally abundant snowfall, particularly towards the Schrocken end, guarantees nicely varied skiing, even if the snow does get heavy in spring.
+It’s not the highest of ski areas, and the season closes earlier than most others listed here – on 22 April – but generally abundant snowfall, particularly towards the Schrocken end, guarantees nicely varied skiing, even if the snow does get heavy in spring.
 The jazz-infused Tanzcafe concerts, held in the first fortnight of April, are not as wild as St Anton’s apres scene, but they exude a relaxed, lounge-style charm.

 Chamonix, France, and Courmayeur, Italy

 For a short break, try Chamonix on the flanks of the Alps’ highest mountain – Mont Blanc.
 It’s just over an hour from Geneva airport and mostly caters for advanced skiers.
 However, even adventurous intermediates can tackle the famous Vallee Blanche descent over the glacier with a guide.
 The catch?
 It begins with a vertigo-inducing hike down a ridge, where you stare down a near-3km vertical cliff face to the charming town below.
-Courmayeur (courmayeur-montblanc.com) – on the Italian side of Mont Blanc – is also covered by the Mont Blanc Unlimited ski pass, and from 1 April the price of the three-day pass drops from €215 to €113.
+Courmayeur (courmayeur-montblanc.com) – on the Italian side of Mont Blanc – is also covered by the Mont Blanc Unlimited ski pass, and from 28 March price of the three-day pass drops from €250 to €139.80.
 However, the ski areas aren’t linked; they’re a 45-minute bus ride apart, though with a guide you can ski from the top of Courmayeur down the Vallee Blanche, avoiding that stomach-churning first stage.

 Whistler, Canada

-Whistler is beloved for its big powder-bowl descents
+Whistler is beloved for its big powder-bowl descents (Reuters)

 Les Deux Alpes, France